It was now the beginning of December 2020. Week thirteen takes us on a visit to see Lauren:

 (The following lesson is rated “R.” Reader Discretion Is Advised.
 Lauryn, this one’s for you!)

 It is very difficult not to swear once and a while as emotions can sometimes take over even the strongest of people.
 Most of the time we try our best not to use this type of offensive language, but every now and then who doesn’t like to give this world a big old, “F—U!”

-When I was young, I remember seeing a bumper sticker that read, “To go forward in life you can’t be looking in the mirror.”
+When I was young, I remember seeing a bumper sticker that read: “To go forward in life you can’t be looking in the mirror.”

-Very philosophical.
-Very deep.
+This is very philosophical and very deep.
 And very true…to a degree.

 It was a few years ago now, but I remember it like it was yesterday….

 I was on my way home from work.
 Traveling the same two-lane highway I always traveled.
 Listening to some audio book about ‘Inner Peace.’